ralampay/pyunet/README.md

 ### Sample Pair `sample-pair`

 Displays the result of a given model by showing the original, mask and prediction of a an image.

 Important flags:

 * `input-img-dir`: Location of images to sample from
 * `input-mask-dir`: Mask (tiff) versions of the image
 * `sampled-index`: The index of an image to sample (random if not set)
+* `model-file`: The model file to be produced or continue training from (if `cont` is set to `True`)
+* `out-channels`: Number of expected labels.
+This includes `0` so binary would mean `--out-channels 2`

 Sample invocation: